alonso-cancino/President-game/README.md

 ## Work in Progress:

-I'm in the process of learning how to, and developing a UI for the game, current (almost null) progress is under the 'GUI' folder.
+I'm in the process of learning how to, and developing a UI for the game with the ability to perform human testing of the model, current (almost null) progress is under the 'GUI' folder.